Using Maximum Entry-Wise Deviation to Test the Goodness-of-Fit for Stochastic Block Models: Simulation studies

-We use the true number of communities $k$ when we obtain the membership vector $\sigma_0$ by spectral clustering, and investigate the probability of type I error of the test statistic $T_{n}$.
+We use the true number of communities $k$ when we obtain the membership vector $\sigma_0$.
+We investigate the probability of type I error of the test statistic $T_{n}$ and $T_{n,\text{boot}}$.
 The network size $n$ is the same as in Simulation 2.
 The edge probability between communities $u$ and $v$ is $0.1(1+2\times\mathbf{1}(u=v))$.
 Each simulation is repeated 200 times.
 The simulation results are given in Table \ref{tab:c}.
-It can be seen from this table that the probability of type I error of the proposed test is close to the nominal level $\alpha=0.05$ when $k$ is relatively small, and it increases as $k$ increases.
+It can be seen from this table that the probabilities of type I error of both $T_{n}$ and $T_{n,\text{boot}}$ are close to the nominal level, with $T_{n,\text{boot}}$ having a slightly smaller type I error when $k$ is large.
 We also compare our method with \cite{Karwa:Pati:Petrovic:Solus:Alexeev:Raic:Wilburne:Williams:Yan:2016}.
-We can see that the estimated type I errors from our test are much closer to the nominal level than that of \cite{Karwa:Pati:Petrovic:Solus:Alexeev:Raic:Wilburne:Williams:Yan:2016}.
-This is especially true for small $k$.
-We also note that when the network is large, for example when $k=8$ and $n=1600$, it takes about 5 hours to finish 200 simulation runs for the test proposed in \cite{Karwa:Pati:Petrovic:Solus:Alexeev:Raic:Wilburne:Williams:Yan:2016} while it only takes 65 seconds for the proposed method.
+We can see that the estimated type I errors from our tests are much closer to the nominal level than that of \cite{Karwa:Pati:Petrovic:Solus:Alexeev:Raic:Wilburne:Williams:Yan:2016}.